AlaskaAirlines/AuroDesignTokens/README.md

 # Orion Design Tokens (ODT)

-Design Tokens are abstract UI sub-atomic values that make up the greater Orion Design System (ODT).
+Design Tokens are abstract UI atomic values that make up the greater Orion Design System (ODT).

 The goal of this project is to maintain these core values in such a way as to feed the UI of other engineering efforts rather than be looked upon as a manually communicated design dependency.